Tag Archives: morocco overland

 With added info from Duncan B and Grant @HU

-Just over 20 years ago I recall meeting a lone G-Wagen near the Monts Gautier in far southeastern Algeria (Route A14).
+In the early Noughties I recall meeting a lone G-Wagen near the Monts Gautier in far southeastern Algeria (Route A14).
 They’d hooked up their GPS to a laptop for big screen nav.
-It was the only sensible way to do it in a car if you wanted that sort of thing but would have been hard on the spinning HDD drives of that era.
+It was the only sensible way to do it in a car if you wanted that sort of thing, but would have been hard on the spinning HDD drives of that era.

 You could then pinpoint your position with adequate accuracy for the expansive Sahara because, unless you were looking for a cache (which we’d buried the previous day for Desert Riders), that was good enough to locate yourself.
 Otherwise, as the Austrian guys had done, you had to scan and carefully calibrate your paper maps (taking into account the map’s projection format) so that the moving cursor dot would mark your precise location.